bmc/ST2EmacsMiscellanea/README.md

     $ cd sublime-text-hacks
     $ cp keymaps/Emacsish-keybindings.sublime-keymap ~/.config/sublime-text-2/Packages/User

+  If you've already installed the plugins, then you can simply get the key bindings from your `Package/sublime-text-hacks/keymaps` directory.

 #### Non-Standard Emacs Mappings

 * *Incremental Search* (not "regular search") is bound to *Ctrl-s*.